Susan Howe: Publications

-Howe is an author of a number of books of poetry, including Europe of Trusts: Selected Poems (1990), Frame Structures: Early Poems 1974−1979 (1996) and The Midnight (2003), Pierce-Arrow (1999), Bed Hangings with Susan Bee (2001),Souls of the Labadie Track, (2007) Frolic Architecture, (2010), "Spontaneous Particulars: The Telepathy of Archives" (2014) and That This (2010), and three books of criticism, The Birth-Mark: Unsettling the Wilderness in American Literary History (1993), "The Gorgeous Nothings: Emily Dickinson's Envelope Poems" (2013) and My Emily Dickinson (1985).
+Howe's poetry includes Europe of Trusts: Selected Poems (1990), Frame Structures: Early Poems 1974−1979 (1996) and The Midnight (2003), Pierce-Arrow (1999), Bed Hangings with Susan Bee (2001),Souls of the Labadie Track, (2007) Frolic Architecture, (2010), "Spontaneous Particulars: The Telepathy of Archives" (2014) and That This (2010).
+Her critical work includes, My Emily Dickinson (1985), The Birth-Mark: Unsettling the Wilderness in American Literary History (1993), and a preface to The Gorgeous Nothings (2013).
 Howe began publishing poetry with Hinge Picture in 1974 and was initially received as a part of the amorphous grouping of experimental writers known as the language poets-writers such as Charles Bernstein, Bruce Andrews, Lyn Hejinian, Carla Harryman, Barrett Watten, and Ron Silliman.
 Her work has appeared in numerous anthologies, including The Norton Anthology of Modern and Contemporary Poetry, the L=A=N=G=U=A=G=E poetry anthology In the American Tree, and The Norton Anthology of Postmodern Poetry.

 In 2003, Howe started collaborating with experimental musician David Grubbs.
 The results were released on five CD's: Thiefth (featuring the poems Thorow and Melville's Marginalia), Songs of the Labadie Tract, Frolic Architecture, Woodslippercounterclatter, and Concordance.

 Other activities

 After graduating from high school, Howe spent a year in Dublin as an apprentice at the Gate Theatre.
 After graduating from the Boston Museum School in 1961, she moved to New York, where she painted.
 In 1975, she began to produce a series of poetry programs for WBAI/Pacifica Radio.

 In 1988 she had her first visiting professorship in English at the University at Buffalo, The State University of New York, becoming a full professor and core faculty of the Poetics Program in 1991, later being appointed Capen Chair and Distinguished Professor.
 She retired in 2006.

-Recently, Howe has held the following positions: Distinguished Fellow, Stanford Institute of the Humanities; faculty, Princeton University, University of Chicago, University of Utah, and Wesleyan University (English Department's Distinguished Visiting Writer, 2010–11).
+Recently, Howe has held the following positions: Distinguished Fellow, Stanford Institute for Humanities; faculty, Princeton University, University of Chicago, University of Utah, and Wesleyan University (English Department's Distinguished Visiting Writer, 2010–11).

-Awards
+Awards and honors

 Susan Howe was awarded with the American Book Awards organized by the Before Columbus Foundation in both 1981 and 1986.
 "She was elected a member of the American Academy of Arts and Sciences in 1999 and a Chancellor of The Academy of American Poets in 2000."
 She was the fall 2009 Anna-Maria Kellen Fellow at the American Academy in Berlin.
 In 2009, she was awarded a Berlin Prize fellowship.
 In 2011, Howe was awarded the Yale Bollingen Prize in American Poetry.